status-im/nimbus-eth1/README.md

 ## Introduction

-The code in this repository is focusing on Ethereum 1.0 feature parity, and Ethereum 1.x research & development.
+This repository contains our development work on our execution-layer client to pair with [our consensus-layer client](https://github.com/status-im/nimbus-eth2).
+This client focuses on efficiency and security and strives to be as light-weight as possible in termis of resources used.

 This repository is also home to [fluffy](./fluffy/README.md), a [Portal Network](https://github.com/ethereum/stateless-ethereum-specs/blob/master/portal-network.md) light client.

-All Ethereum 2.0 research and development is happening in parallel in the [nimbus-eth2](https://github.com/status-im/nimbus-eth2) repository.
+All consensus-layer client development is happening in parallel in the [nimbus-eth2](https://github.com/status-im/nimbus-eth2) repository.

 ## Development Updates